 Even within Kreuzberg itself, there’s a distinct division between sub-neighbourhoods.
 To the west, Kreuzberg looks much like the rest of West Berlin, and is home to a few major Berlin attractions like Checkpoint Charlie and the Jewish Museum.
 The east is a different story.

 In a city of rising rents, East Kreuzberg became the alternative district in Berlin, attracting a host of immigrants and young artists.
 Even as far back as the 1970s, world-renowned artists like Iggy Pop & David Bowie frequented the hip and ever-changing Kreuzberg.
-Today, Kreuzberg sports a mish-mash of cafés, restaurants, bars and vintage shops, scattered among streets where graffiti and street art reign.
+Today, Kreuzberg sports a mish-mash of cafés, restaurants, bars and vintage shops, scattered among streets where graffiti and the best street art in Berlin reigns.

 The best place to start exploring Kreuzberg is from Oberbaumbrücke, Berlin’s famous red-brick bridge that screams of influences further east.
 As you enter the neighbourhood on Skalitzer Straße, veer right onto Oranienstraße to pierce into the heart of Kreuzberg.
 Refuel the tank with street eats at Curry 36 (Mehringdamm 36), Berlin’s most famous currywurst shop, or at Tadim (Adalbertstraße 98), a Turkish eatery that’s home to some of Berlin’s most mouth-watering lahmacun and döner kebabs.